 4.3) Microscope observation

 NOTE: For this example an upright confocal microscope is used, equipped with PMT and Hybrid detectors.
-A 25X or 63X HCX IR APO L water objective (0.95 NA,) was selected to provide a wide field of the sample and show the applicability of the device for high-content-screening applications.
+A 25X or 63X HCX IR APO L water objective (0.95 NA) was selected to provide a wide field of the sample and show the applicability of the device for high-content-screening applications.

 4.3.1) Select the 25X or 63X water objective.